Formal Relationships Between Geometrical and Classical Models for Concurrency: Conclusion and future work

-\section{Conclusion and Future work}
+\section{Conclusion and future work}

 In this paper, we have made completely formal the relation between HDA and various classical models of concurrent computations: transition systems, asynchronous automata, event structures and Petri nets.
-This is not only interesting for comparison purposes, between different semantics of parallel languages, but also, for practical reasons, yet to be further studied.
+This is not only interesting for comparison purposes, between different semantics of parallel languages, but also, for practical reasons, which will be detailed in a subsequent article.

 Stubborn sets \cite{AVStubborn2}, sleep sets and persistent sets \cite{PGPWUsing} are methods used for diminishing the complexity of model-checking using transition systems.
-They are based on semantic observations using Petri nets in the first case and Mazurkiewicz trace theory in the other one.
+They are based on semantic observations using Petri nets in the first case and Mazurkie\-wicz trace theory in the other one.
 We believe that these are special forms of ``homotopy retracts'' when cast (using the adjunctions we have hinted) in the category of higher-dimensional transition systems.
-We hope to make this statement more formal through these adjunctions, and use this to design new state-space reduction methods.
+We shall make this statement more formal through these adjunctions, which will allow for new state-space reduction methods.

 Last but not least, in \cite{AJMNGWBisimulation} is defined an abstract notion of bisimulation.
 Given a model for concurrency, i.e. a category of models $\bf M$ and a ``path category'' (a subcategory of $\bf M$ which somehow represents what should be thought of as being paths in the models), then we can define two elements of $\bf M$ to be bisimilar if there exists a span of special morphisms linking them.
 These special morphisms have a path-lifting property that, we believe, would be in higher-dimensional transition systems a (geometric) fibration property.
-We thus hope that homotopy invariants could be useful for the study of a variety of bisimulation equivalences.
-Some work has been done in that direction in \cite{VSGLCHigher,worytkiewicz2003paths} (and in some sense also in \cite{EGTPJHomology}).
+We thus hope that homotopy invariants could be useful for the study of a variety of bisimulation equivalences (some work has been done in that direction in~\cite{VSGLCHigher,fahrenberg2005category}).